stephansemerad/graphql_flask_tryout/README.md

 ## About The Project

-    This is just a tryout of GRAPH QL and how to get queries working between FLASK SQL Alchemy and GraphQL and how to use it with Vue.js
+    This is just a tryout of GRAPH QL and how to get queries working <br>
+     between FLASK SQL Alchemy and GraphQL and how to use it with Vue.js<br>

 <p align="right">(<a href="#top">back to top</a>)</p>